mersiades/app-awcentral/README.md

 Through some quirk, `yarn run cypress:all` tests will fail unless you've run `yarn run cypress:open` at least once beforehand.

+To open the test coverage in your browser: `open coverage-cypress/lcov-report/index.html`

+#### Combined coverage reports

+To run all Jest and Cypress tests and then generate a combined coverage report: `yarn test-coverage`.

-To open the test coverage in your browser: `open coverage/lcov-report/index.html`
+To open the combined test coverage report in your browser: `open coverage-combined/lcov-report/index.html`

 ### Production deployment